Mainland China sales counter Hong Kong protest hit for Birkin-maker Hermes

-PARIS (Reuters) - French luxury handbag maker Hermes (HRMS.PA) said on Wednesday that strong sales growth within mainland China in July and August had helped offset the impact of anti-government protests in Hong Kong on its business within the Greater China region.
+PARIS, Sept 11 (Reuters) - French luxury handbag maker Hermes said on Wednesday that strong sales growth within mainland China in July and August had helped offset the impact of anti-government protests in Hong Kong on its business within the Greater China region.

 The company, known for its $10,000-plus Birkin handbags, had to close stores in Hong Kong, even at the airport, for a number of days over the past two months, dragging on sales there, Financial Director Eric du Halgouet told reporters.